Although your baby has a very good chance of not having any birth problems, epilepsy medicines can sometimes cause some specific problems. These are:

 Major congenital abnormalities are birth problems that need treatment, usually with surgery.
 They include things like spina bifida, a hole in the heart, or a cleft palate (where the roof of the mouth is not correctly joined).

 In women who don’t have epilepsy, around 1 or 2 babies in every 100 will have a major congenital abnormality.
 In women who have epilepsy, but don’t take epilepsy medicines, around 2 babies in every 100 born will have a major congenital abnormality.
 If you take epilepsy medicines, your risks are higher, depending on which medication you take.
 See table below for approximate level of risk of major congenital abnormalities for women with epilepsy taking an AED.
-The highest risks are associated with sodium valproate (Epilim) - see our section here on minimising risks associated with Epilim.
+The highest risks are associated with Sodium Valproate (Epilim) - you can read more on this by visiting the 'Valproate' section of our website.

 The risk of epilepsy medicines causing your unborn baby to have a major congenital abnormality seems to be greatest during the first 3 months of pregnancy (data below from the Irish Epilepsy & Pregnancy Register).